C-base

 c-base e.V. is a non-profit association located in Berlin, Germany.
 Its purpose is to increase knowledge and skills pertaining to computer software, hardware and data networks.
 The association is engaged in numerous related activities.
 For example, the society has had stands at large festivals, such as Children's Day, where they introduce young people to topics like robotics and computer-aided design.

 The association's headquarters, c-base station, is also used by other initiatives and groups in and around Berlin as an event location or as function rooms, for example the wireless community network freifunk.net, the Chaos Computer Club and the Berlin Wikipedia group.
 Any group that identifies themselves with the purpose of the c-base are also welcome to use the premises for meetings and events.

 History

-Seventeen people founded c-base e.
-V. in the autumn of 1995.
+c-base e.
+V. is a non-profit association that reconstructs a fictitious, crashed space station that has a hackerspace.
+Originally founded as an “extended living room” by the three initiators Hardy Engwer née Krause (“cynk”), Marten Suhr (“mars”) and Carsten Ussat (“nomax”) by 17 founding members on August 12, 1995, c-base now sees itself as the hub of the Berlin nerd and hacker scene.

 In the years 2002 and 2003 the BerlinBackBone project was launched to make available and promote free public access to the internet via wireless community networks.
 Also in 2003 the c-base association began staging weekly meetings of musicians, called Cosmic Open Stage, thus providing a platform for well known or unknown musicians to hold jam sessions or to give concerts.
 Since 2004 the premises of the c-base association are also used in cooperation by transmediale.

 c-base is recognized as one of the first hackerspaces in the world.
 It, along with The Loft in San Diego, USA and Metalab, directly influenced the creation of hackerspaces in the US.